RetributionByRevenue/Common_Cartridge_Generator_POC/README.md

 ### Verification

-The structure of the generated `working_cartridge.zip` (which is an `.imscc` file) can be verified by uploading it to the Common Cartridge Viewer.
+The structure of the generated `working_cartridge.zip` (which is an `.imscc` file) can be verified by uploading it to the Common Cartridge Viewer (https://common-cartridge-viewer.netlify.app/#/).
 The viewer confirms that the script creates the expected module and content structure.